When Does Translation Require Context? A Data-driven, Multilingual Exploration: Cross-phenomenon MT Evaluation

-\paragraph{Manual Evaluation} To verify the correctness of our automatic tagger, authors of the paper who are native speakers of French and Japanese manually verified the MuDA tags on 50 randomly selected utterances as well as all words tagged with \textit{ellipsis} in our corpus.
-In Table \ref{table:manual}, we report the tags' precision.
+To evaluate our tagger, we asked native speakers with computational linguistics backgrounds to manually verify MuDA tags for 8 languages on 50 randomly selected utterances as well as all words tagged with \textit{ellipsis} in our corpus.
+This allows us to measure how many automatic tags violate the given definition of the linguistic tag.
+Table \ref{table:manual} reports the tags' precision \footnote{Workers were paid 20\$/hour.}.

-For both languages, \textit{ellipsis} is the least precise.
-False positives often come from when a single source word is translated into two or more words, but our automatic aligner does not align all target words to the corresponding source word.
-Another common mistake is when the reference is not a word-by-word translation of the source expression, so many target words are not aligned to any source words even if there was no ellipsis.
-We believe that the \textit{ellipsis} tagger is still useful in selecting difficult examples that require context for translation, and despite the low precision, we find a significantly high P-CXMI for \textit{ellipsis} words for many target languages (Appendix \ref{appendix:all_cxmi}).
+For all languages, we obtain high precision for all tags except \textit{ellipsis}, confirming that the methodology can scale to languages where no native speakers were involved in developing the tags.
+For \textit{ellipsis}, false positives often come from one-to-many or non-literal translations, where the aligner does not align all target words to the corresponding source word.
+We believe that the \textit{ellipsis} tagger is still useful in selecting difficult examples that require context for translation; despite the low precision, we find a significantly higher P-CXMI on \textit{ellipsis} words for many languages (Appendix \ref{appendix:all_cxmi}).\footnote{Also note that wrongly assigned tags should also not penalize a system greatly as it should give a low score only if the translation does not match the falsely tagged word.}